 | Comments (0)

-Welcome to the second edition of the CFHA News and Research
+Welcome to the fourth edition of the CFHA News and Research

 Column, a new series of posts that highlight recent developments in the field

 of collaborative and integrated care.
 Check back for additional reports.

 Lawmakers Focus on Integrated Care